Privacy Policy

 6.4 Stream Logs and Analytics.
 Raw stream event records are retained for operational and anti-abuse purposes for a period proportionate to our legitimate interests (currently up to 24 months unless subject to a legal hold).
 Aggregate, non-personal analytics may be retained indefinitely.

 6.5 Recommendation Cache.
 Personalized recommendation data and playlist caches are refreshed regularly and are deleted when your account is deleted.
+Onboarding preferences stored against your account are deleted when your account is deleted and may be updated by you at any time.

 6.6 Rate Limit Records.
 Temporary rate limit counters expire automatically (typically within minutes to hours) via MongoDB TTL index and are not retained long-term.